ProjectEvergreen/greenwood/www/pages/index.md

     </eve-card>

     <eve-card title="NodeJS" img="/assets/nodejs.png" size="full" style="width:100%">
-      Although Greenwood generates a static site that you can host just about anywhere (Netlify, S3, Apache, etc), for developing and building your site, Greenwood requires NodeJS to be available on the command line.
+      Although Greenwood generates a static site that you can host just about anywhere (Netlify, S3, Apache, etc), for developing and building your site Greenwood requires NodeJS to be available on the command line.
 This allows us to tap into all the amazing web development tools and libraries available on npm and also means you can use those packages too when developing your own site!
 Greenwood will aim to support the latest LTS release of NodeJS and the version of npm that comes with.
     </eve-card>

   </eve-row>